cloudposse/terraform-aws-components/README.md

-See each component's README for usage.
+Please take a look at each [component's README](./modules) for usage.